midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 //
 // The state output is an array containing the output of each executed step (steps after break are not included)
 // Each step receives:
-// - Previous steps' results via $data (accumulated using Assign)
+// - Previous steps' results via variables (assigned via Assign in previous steps)
 // - Index of current step via $index (0-based)
 // - Total number of steps via $stepCount type Serial = BaseState & ArgumentsReceivingState & OutputEmittingState & NextOrEndStateProgression & RetryAndCatchState & Assignable & {